capstone-ii-group-2/project/README.md

 [Webcam Tutorial](https://stackoverflow.com/questions/604749/how-do-i-access-my-webcam-in-python) - Page with the example I followed tog et the webcam running

 [Dataset for Sign Language](https://www.kaggle.com/datamunge/sign-language-mnist) - Sign language dataset to train the model (YOU HAVE TO DOWNLOAD THIS ONE AND MOVE IT INTO THE ```training_datasets``` FOLDER TO TRAIN THE MODEL)

+[Google Teachable Machine](https://teachablemachine.withgoogle.com/) - Thing we might have to use to create our own dataset